This is the first of a three-part series on real estate closings.

 - Complete a final walk-through.
 Most sales contracts allow buyers to do a walk-through of the home within 24 hours before closing.
 This is when you confirm that the previous owner has vacated, double-check that the home is in the condition agreed upon in the contract, and ensure any problems revealed during the home inspection, which the sellers agreed to fix, are complete.

-With proper planning and preparation, closing on your new home or place of business will be a dream comes true!
+With proper planning and preparation, closing on your new home or place of business will be a dream come true!